microsoftgraph/aspnet-connect-sample/README.md

 7. Optionally edit the recipient list and email subject, and then choose the **Send email** button.
 When the mail is sent, a Success message is displayed below the button.

+8. Next steps: Check out the [Microsoft Graph Snippets Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-snippets-sample) to see examples of common Microsoft Graph operations.

 ## Code of note

 - [Startup.Auth.cs](/Microsoft%20Graph%20SDK%20ASPNET%20Connect/Microsoft%20Graph%20SDK%20ASPNET%20Connect/App_Start/Startup.Auth.cs).
 Authenticates the current user and initializes the sample's token cache.